kermitt2/pdfalto/Readme.md

-  -noImageInline         : do not include images inline in the stream -outline               : create an outline file xml (i.e. a table of content) as additional file -annotation            : create an annotations file xml as additional file -cutPages              : cut all pages in separately files -blocks                : add blocks informations whithin the structure -readingOrder          : blocks follow the reading order -fullFontName          : fonts names are not normalized
+  -noImageInline         : do not include images inline in the stream -outline               : create an outline file xml (i.e. a table of content) as additional file -annotation            : create an annotations file xml as additional file -blocks                : add blocks informations whithin the structure -readingOrder          : blocks follow the reading order -fullFontName          : fonts names are not normalized